Stat Legend

 data-dictionary/raw.mdxdata-dictionary/staging.mdxdata-dictionary/star.mdx

 It also refreshes the matching schema reference pages plus ER and lineage artifacts.
-Keep this index, the glossary, and the field reference hand-authored; treat the generated tier pages as command-owned outputs with a different job and a different maintenance path.
+Keep this index, the glossary, and the field reference hand-authored.

 Related docs